The 50 Greatest MLB Players Of All Time

 Accolades: All-Star x 8, World Series x 1

-Nolan Ryan, at least as far as this list is concerned, is the greatest pitcher in the history of the MLB.
-Ryan was a bulldog on the mound and he played with incredible fire and passion.
+Nolan Ryan, at least as far as this list is concerned, is the greatest pitcher in the history of MLB.
+Ryan was a bulldog on the mound who played with incredible fire and passion.
 He threw gas for his whole career and he refused to ever give in or give up.
 He played 27 seasons in the MLB and he was great at all times.

 Accolades: MVP x 2, ROTY x 1, All-Star x 24, Gold Glove x 12, World Series x 1